Indigenous groups paying the price for Russia's massive Arctic fuel spill | CBC News

 Indigenous groups paying the price for Russia's massive Arctic fuel spill

-Record multi-billion-dollar fine unlikely to survive court challenge, experts say
+Record multibillion-dollar fine unlikely to survive court challenge, experts say

 In 2017, the New York Times called Norilsk "Russia's coldest and most polluted industrial city."
 It may not be getting colder but it's certainly now much more polluted than before.